-National standards are established by the Environmental Protection Agency for the following six pollutants, to protect both public health and welfare:
+National standards have been established by the Environmental Protection Agency for the following six pollutants, to protect both public health and welfare:

 - Particulate Matter

-- ➤ With a diameter of 10 micrometers or less (PM10)
+- With a diameter of 10 micrometers or less (PM10)

-- With a diameter of 2.5 micrometers or less (PM{2.5})
+- ➤ With a diameter of 2.5 micrometers or less (PM{2.5})

 - Sulfur Dioxide (SO2)

 - Nitrogen Dioxide (NO2)

 - Carbon Monoxide (CO)

 - Ozone (O3)

 - Lead (Pb)

 Nebraska has an additional ambient air quality standard for Total Reduced Sulfur (TRS).
 The TRS standard was adopted by the Environmental Quality Council in 1997 and is a public health based standard.
-The Department currently monitors TRS in two areas of the state, Lexington and Dakota City/South Sioux City.
-There have been significant reductions in TRS levels in those locations since 2000.
+The Department currently monitors TRS in Dakota City/South Sioux City.
+The Department recently discontinued monitoring of TRS in Lexington due to the low levels being recorded.
+There have been significant reductions in TRS levels in both locations since 2000.